hello-nrfcloud/web/content/dks/PCA20035+solar.md

 abstract: >-
   The Nordic Thingy:91 has been fitted with a light harvesting add-on, giving the platforms autonomous charging capabilities.
+video:
+  youtube:
+    id: 5f10sjTznlc
+    title: Getting Started with the Nordic Thingy:91 and Powerfoyle Shield
 ---

 The Thingy:91 has been fitted with Exeger's Nordic Thingy Powerfoyle add-on